-Early Italian prints contrasted with Northern counterparts, especially Pollaiuolo
+Early Italian printmakers contrasted with Northern counterparts

-In series 2 episode 8, co-hosts Ann Shafer and Tru Ludwig talk about the early history of prints and books in Italy, comparing it to Northern Europe.
+In s2e8, co-hosts Ann Shafer and Tru Ludwig talk about the early history of prints and books in Italy, comparing it to Northern Europe.
 Differences in style and materials are discussed using the example of Masaccio's The Holy Trinity with the Virgin and St. John and donors, 1425–27, the fresco painting in chapel in Santa Maria Novella, Florence, Italy, and the Ghent Altarpiece, Jan and Hubert van Eyck's Adoration of the Mystic Lamb, 1432, an oil and tempera on wood multi-paneled altarpiece in St. Bavo’s Cathedral, Ghent, Belgium.
 Circling back to prints, we also talk a lot about Antonio Pollaiuolo's engraving, the landmark Battle of the Ten Nude Men, c.
 1490.
 Of course, Dürer pops back up, too.

 Master E.S.
 (German, active c.
-1450-1467).
+1450–1467).
 St. Matthias, c.
-1450-60.
+1450–60.
 Engraving.
 Sheet (trimmed within platemark): 149 × 89 mm.
 (5 7/8 × 3 1/2 in.).
-Baltimore Museum of Art.
+Baltimore Museum of Art, Baltimore.

 Master of the E-Series Tarocchi (Italian, active c.
 1465).
 Polyhymnia, c.
 1465.
 Engraving with hand coloring.
 Sheet: 185 × 105 mm.
 (7 5/16 × 4 1/8 in.); plate: 180 × 99 mm.
 (7 1/16 × 3 7/8 in.).
-Baltimore Museum of Art.
+Baltimore Museum of Art, Baltimore.

 Hubert van Eyck (Netherlandish, 1370-1426) and Jan van Eyck (Netherlandish, 1390-1441).
 Adoration of the Mystic Lamb or The Ghent Altarpiece, 1432.
 Oil and tempera on wood.
 138 x 181 in.
 St. Bavo’s Cathedral, Ghent, Belgium.